 Ousby is a doubly thankful village.
 All 13 men who served in the Second World War also came back.

 Although there is no record of how many men left Middleton-on-the-hill to fight in both the First and Second World War, the inscription makes it clear that all came home.
 Part of it reads:

 “At evening time it shall be light”

 for the safe return of all the men from this parish

 who fought in the Great War

 8. Teigh, Rutland

-This plaque recognises the 11 men and two women who went to serve in the First World War and who all returned.
+This plaque recognises the 11 men and 2 women who went to serve in the First World War and who all returned.

-However, nearby is a hand-written ‘Roll of Those Serving in His Majesty’s Forces in the War of 1914’, which names twelve men and two women.
+However, nearby is a hand-written ‘Roll of Those Serving in His Majesty’s Forces in the War of 1914’, which names 12 men and 2 women.
 The twelfth man was Private William Haines listed as killed in action.
-However, as it was subsequently determined that he was a visitor to Teigh rather than a resident, Teigh retains its status as a Thankful Village.
+However, as it was subsequently determined that he was a visitor to Teigh rather than a resident, Teigh retains its status as a thankful village.